bblodget/J1_ArtyS7_Bringup/doc/dev-log.md

 - Updated todo.md with DO LOOP implementation tasks
 - Prepared refactoring plan for future code organization

+Add loop index access macros and nested DO LOOP test case

+- Introduced `i`, `j`, and `k` macros in j1_base_macros.asm for accessing loop indices
+- Created nested DO LOOP test case with multiple loop levels
+- Updated test_assembler.py to include nested_do_loop test
+- Added Makefile and test assembly file for nested DO LOOP

 ## 2025-02-15

 - Created new nested_if_then test case